Tromsø offers good options for onward travel, whether you are heading north, south or to our neighbour countries Sweden and Finland.

 Travel to Sweden

-During the period from December 1st to end of March it is possible to travel by The Arctic Route from Tromsø to Sweden.
+During the period from 1st December to 31st March it is possible to travel by The Arctic Route from Tromsø to Sweden.
 For more information, visit www.thearcticroute.com.

 Travel to Finland

-From June to September and from December 1st to the end of March there are daily buses going from Tromsø to Finland (Kilpisjärvi 3,5 hours, Rovaniemi 10 hours, and Oulu 14 hours).
+From June to September and from 1st December to 31st March there are daily buses going from Tromsø to Finland (Kilpisjärvi 3,5 hours, Rovaniemi 10 hours, and Oulu 14 hours).
 At other times of the year, no bus service is available between Tromsø and Finland.
 More information on buses between Tromsø and Finland can be found here and on www.thearcticroute.com.

-An alternative is to take a bus to Narvik and travel by train to Haparanda.
+Another alternative is to take a bus to Narvik and travel by train to Haparanda.
 Take a bus from Haparanda to Rovaniemi, Kemi or Oulu.
-For more information about this, visit www.thearcticroute.com or read bus timetables here.
+For more information about this, visit www.thearcticroute.com or search for bus timetables here.